Madivoli/Customer-Risk-Intelligence-and-Proactive-Retention-Framework/README.md

 **Results:** From to the classification report, **the model achieves a 76% accuracy rate in predicting loan defaults**.
 It demonstrates a strong capability to identify **creditworthy customers**, with a **recall rate of 83-89% for class 0**.
 However, the model **struggles to accurately predict defaulters**, reflected in its **low precision and recall rates for class 1.** This pattern is quite common in credit risk modelling, as defaults are rare and difficult to predict.

-3. What are the key factors that correlate with a customer defaulting on a loan?
+**3. What are the key factors that correlate with a customer defaulting on a loan?**

 	<img width="940" height="496" alt="image" src="https://github.com/user-attachments/assets/0ff08546-801a-492f-bccc-4a96dfff4356" />